Dental Implants are a permanent solution to replace missing teeth. Schedule a consultation to learn if dental implants are right for you.

 2. Multiple Tooth Implants

 These replace more than one tooth.
-They can be multiple dental implant “screws” for one crown each or they can be dental implant screws connected by a dental implant bridge.
-A bridge would require less dental implant screws to be surgically placed than multiple single implant crowns.
+They can be multiple single dental implants, one implant for each dental crown.
+They can also be dental implants connected by an implant bridge.
+A bridge would require less dental implants to be surgically placed than multiple single implant crowns.

 3. Full Mouth Dental Implants

 Multiple implants supporting multiple individual crowns or bridges for patients missing all of their teeth.